Coupled VAE: Improved Accuracy and Robustness of a Variational Autoencoder: Abstract

 \section{Abstract}

-We present a coupled Variational Auto-Encoder (VAE) method that improves the accuracy and robustness of the probabilistic inferences on represented data.
-The new method models the dependency between input feature vectors (images) and weighs the outliers with a higher penalty by generalizing the original loss function to the coupled entropy function, using the principles of nonlinear statistical coupling.
-We evaluate the performance of the coupled VAE model using the MNIST dataset.
-Compared with the traditional VAE algorithm, the output images generated by the coupled VAE method are clearer and less blurry.
-The visualization of the input images embedded in 2D latent variable space provides a deeper insight into the structure of a new model with coupled loss function: the latent variable has a smaller deviation, and a more compact latent space generates the output values.
-We analyze the histogram of the likelihoods of the input images using the generalized mean, which measures the model’s accuracy as a function of the relative risk.
-The neutral accuracy, which is the geometric mean and is consistent with a measure of the Shannon cross-entropy, is improved.
-The robust accuracy, measured by the -2/3 generalized mean, is also improved.
+We present a coupled Variational Auto-Encoder (VAE) method, which improves accuracy and robustness in generation of handwritten numeral images, while also reducing divergence between the posterior and a prior latent distribution.
+The new method weighs outlier samples with a higher penalty by generalizing the original loss function to a coupled entropy function, using the principles of nonlinear statistical coupling.
+We evaluate the performance of the coupled VAE model using the Modified National Institute of Standards and Technology (MNIST) dataset.
+Compared with the traditional VAE algorithm, the output images generated by the coupled VAE method in 20 dimensions are clearer and more distinct.
+Assessment of the posterior latent neural layer is completed with a 2D example, including a scatter-plot visualization and analysis of mean, standard deviation, and divergence.
+This shows the posterior means maintain a tight, symmetric distribution around the prior mean of zero.
+We analyze the histogram of the likelihoods of the generated images using the generalized mean, which measures the algorithms’s accuracy as a function of the relative risk.
+This approach improves the neutral accuracy, formed as the geometric mean, which is consistent with measure of the Shannon cross-entropy.
+Such an improvement also occurs for the robust accuracy, measured by the -2/3 generalized mean.